Opportunity Party (New Zealand): 2017 general election

-Post election developments
+Post-election events

-In December 2017, three months after the election, Gareth Morgan resigned as leader and the party's deputy leader Geoff Simmons and two candidates also stepped down from their roles.
+In December 2017, Morgan, Simmons and two candidates resigned from their roles.
 Morgan said the party would contest the 2020 election but he would not lead it.

-In the week that followed the resignations, candidates Jessica Hammond Doube and Jenny Condie announced the launching of a splinter group from TOP with the placeholder name "Next Big Thing".
-Both candidates attributed their low list rankings to their having raised questions over Morgan's controversial remarks during the election campaign.
+The following week, candidates Jessica Hammond Doube and Jenny Condie launched a splinter group from TOP with the placeholder name "Next Big Thing".
+They both attributed their low list rankings to their having raised questions over Morgan's controversial remarks during the election campaign.
 Condie would become a councillor for Wellington in 2019, while Jessica Hammond would return to TOP for the 2020 election, after a culture shift within the party during its rebuilding phase.

-On 9 July 2018, Morgan announced that the Board of The Opportunities Party had decided to cancel the party's registration since the party lacked the time and resources to contest the 2020 general election.
-In late July, Morgan and the party's board announced that he would reconsider his decision to cancel the party's registration after receiving expressions of interest from people sympathetic to the party's goals.
-Morgan also indicated in a Facebook post that he was willing to fund candidates and leaders sympathetic to the goals of The Opportunities Party.
+On 9 July 2018, Morgan announced that the party board had decided to cancel the party's registration as it lacked the time and resources to contest the 2020 election.
+In late July, Morgan and the board announced that he would reconsider the decision after receiving expressions of interest from people sympathetic to the party's goals.
+Morgan also indicated in a Facebook post that he was willing to fund candidates and leaders sympathetic to the goals of the party.

-In August 2018, The Opportunities Party appointed a new board and Geoff Simmons was appointed interim leader.
-The new team embarked on a "Listening Tour" across the country to gauge supporter reaction and future interest.

-In December 2018, an internal leadership election was run by digital voting company Horizon State.
-The candidates for leader were Geoff Simmons, Donna Pokere-Phillips, Amy Stevens, Anthony Singh, and Jessica Hammond-Doube.
-An election was also held for the member-representative to the Board.
-On 8 December 2018, the board announced that Geoff Simmons had been elected and that Donna Pokere-Phillips had won the race for Member Representative.
+In August 2018, the party appointed a new board and Simmons was appointed interim leader.
+The new team embarked on a "Listening Tour" across the country to gauge supporter reaction and interest.
+In December 2018, an internal leadership election was conducted, with candidates for leader being Simmons, Donna Pokere-Phillips, Amy Stevens, Anthony Singh, and Jessica Hammond-Doube.
+An election was also held for the member-representative to the board.
+Simmons was elected leader and Pokere-Phillips the member representative.